Table of Contents

 Uniswap, the ETH-based DEX, has solved the liquidity problem—the ease with which one token can be swapped for another—that other DEXs have failed to grapple with.

 As we saw earlier, most DEXs rely on buyers and sellers to swap tokens, determine their price, and create liquidity.

 Uniswap, on the other hand, uses a constant equation (k=x*y) to solve the same problem, eliminating the need to rely on buyers and sellers to create liquidity.

-Uniswap is currently the largest DEX, with a market share of 43% and a trading volume of more than $4 billion.
-It’s main downside, however, is that sometimes gas fees can be exorbitant since it runs on Ethereum.
+Uniswap is currently the largest DEX, with a market share of over 64% and more than $3.7 billion TVL.
+Its main downside, however, is that sometimes gas fees can be quite high since it runs on Ethereum.

 For example, users can participate in a lottery on Pancake swap and win exciting rewards if their ticket matches the four-digit lotto number in the exact order.

 Apart from lotteries, users can also take part in Prediction, a game that gives users rewards if they correctly predict whether a token value will go up or down.